syncfusion-content/blazor-docs/blazor/numeric-textbox/how-to/Open-Numeric-Keyboard-in-Numeric-TextBox-Component.md

 # Open Numeric Keyboard in Numeric TextBox Component

-When implementing a Numeric Textbox in a web application, it is often desirable to restrict input to numeric values and to display the numeric keyboard on devices that support it.
+When implementing a Numeric TextBox in a web application, it is often desirable to restrict input to numeric values and to display the numeric keyboard on devices that support it.
 This can enhance the user experience by providing an appropriate keyboard for data entry.

 ## Enabling the Numeric Keyboard

-To configure the Numeric Textbox to use the numeric keyboard, you can set the `type` attribute to `"tel"`.
+To configure the Numeric TextBox to use the numeric keyboard, you can set the `type` attribute to `"tel"`.
 This instructs the browser to display the numeric keyboard on devices where it is available.

-Here is an example code snippet using the Syncfusion Blazor NumericTextBox component:
+Here is an example code snippet using the Syncfusion Blazor Numeric TextBox component:

 ```csharp
 @using Syncfusion.Blazor.Inputs